 Online bullying or other online concerns should not be reported to CEOP and children and young people should be directed to speak to an adult they trust, and/or referred to Childline at any time on 0800 1111 or at www.childline.org.uk, if they would like to speak to someone about how they are feeling.

 Childnet International is a non-profit organisation which works to help make the internet a safe place for children.
 They have advice and resources to help parents and young people.
 There is a Know it All resource section for teachers and parents here.

-The North West Regional Organised Crime Unit (NW ROCU) Our mission is to protect the communities within the North West from serious and organised crime.
-There are then many further links on this website e.g. cybercrime, child exploitation county lines, crimestoppers, so this isn't just an online safety.
+The North West Regional Organised Crime Unit (NW ROCU) Their mission is to protect the communities within the North West from serious and organised crime.
+There are many further links on this website e.g. cybercrime, child exploitation county lines, crimestoppers, so this isn't just an online safety.
 There is also the option to report crimes online.
 They help and support schools in the North West, highlight opportunities in cyber security to encourage us to put skills to use in industry & intervene & divert YP away from committing cybercrime.

-e-safety-adviser produce #DITTO which is a free online safety (e-safety) magazine for schools, organizations and parents to keep up to date with risks, issues, advice and guidance related to keeping children safe online, with a view to enjoying and learning about technology.
+e-safety-adviser produce #DITTO is a free online safety (e-safety) magazine for schools, organizations and parents to keep up to date with risks, issues, advice and guidance related to keeping children safe online, with a view to enjoying and learning about technology.
 A new edition is released approx. every 6 weeks.

 GOV.UK - Coronavirus (COVID-19): support for parents and carers to keep children safe online (published 14-04-20)

 GOV.UK - What you can do to stay safe online during the coronavirus (COVID-19) outbreak (published 23-04-20)

 Internetmatters.org A not-for-profit organisation that help keep children safe in the digital world and are able to offer advice and information available on tackling e-safety issues.
 Their site offers help to make the right decisions for you and your family.
 Parent Guides can be downloaded here.